Hou-dini/Hou-dini/README.md

-- 👋 Hi, I’m Elikplim Kudowor
+- 👋 Hi!, I’m Elikplim Kudowor☻☻
-- 👀 I’m passionate about Software Development
+- 👀 I’m passionate about Software Designing, and love the object-oriented paradigm
-- 🌱 I’m currently learning mobile apps development using Flutter
+- 🌱 I’m currently interested in mobile-cross-platform frameworks like flutter♥
 - 💞️ I’m looking to collaborate on Flutter projects
 - 📫 You can reach me on elikplimkudowor@gmail.com